Te Rere Hau

 New Zealand’s first-ever wind farm repowering project

-The project involves the design, construction and operation of up to 39 new turbines with a generation capacity of up to 170 megawatts.
-This will be New Zealand’s first wind farm repowering project and has the potential to generate seven times the annual renewable energy production of the existing fleet.
+The project involves the design, construction and operation of 39 new turbines with a generation capacity of up to 170 megawatts.
+This will be New Zealand’s first wind farm repowering project and has the potential to generate seven times the annual renewable energy production of the existing turbines.

 About the project

-The Te Rere Hau wind farm is located near Palmerston North on the Tararua Range, which offers some of the best wind resources in New Zealand.
-Originally constructed in 2006 with five turbines, it currently has 91 small turbines with a total installed capacity of 45.5 megawatts.
+The Te Rere Hau Wind Farm is located near Palmerston North on the Tararua Range, which offers some of the best wind resources in New Zealand.
+Originally constructed in 2006 with five 500 kilowatt turbines, it currently has 91 turbines with a total installed capacity of 45.5 megawatts.

-The parties estimate the capital cost of the repowering project to be $500 million to $600 million, with the project expected to be completed in Q4 2027.
+We estimate the capital cost of the repowering project to be $600-$700 million, with the project expected to be completed in 2029.

 Consenting

-The second phase of the project involves a fast-track consent for an extension (the Aokautere Extension Project), for which an Expert Consenting Panel has been appointed to consider the resource consent application.
-This extension involves a further nine turbines on an adjacent piece of land.
+The second phase of the project involves an extension (the Aokautere Extension Project), of a further nine turbines on an adjacent piece of land.
+Consent for the Aokautere Extension was granted in August 2024.

 Key dates